-So, would I recommend a tour of Montenegro with 360 Monte?
+So, would I recommend one of 360 Monte’s Montenegro Tours?

 ABSOLUTELY.
 With 360 Monte I was able to see more of Montenegro than I ever would have been able to see on my own.
 Not only was I able to visit some iconic sites and enjoy some of the most breathtaking views I’ve witnessed on my travels, but I also learnt a lot about Montenegrin history.

 The mausoleum of Peter II Petrović Njegoš would have been impressive without a guide, sure, but it was made all the better by Jelena’s commentary about the Prince-Bishop’s life as a politician, philosopher and bishop.

 Likewise, we could have walked around the streets of Cetinje by ourselves but thanks to Jelena’s guided tour, we were able to have a much more comprehensive understanding of Montenegro than we would have if we’d have gone alone.